sfdeloach/docker/README.md

 docker-compose down
 ```

-## Creating a Production-Grade Workflow
+## Creating a Production Grade Workflow

 The workflow is a cycle:
 ```